AdobeDocs/developers-animatesdk-docs/Document_object/documen6.md

 #### Description

 Method; adds a new Oval object in the specified bounding rectangle.
 This method performs the same operation as the Oval tool.
-The method uses the document’s current default stroke and fill attributes and adds the oval on the current frame and layer.
+The method uses the documentâ€™s current default stroke and fill attributes and adds the oval on the current frame and layer.
 If both *bSuppressFill* and *bSuppressStroke* are set to true, the method has no effect.

 #### Example